Is Roof Rubber the Best Choice for Your Sussex Property?

 Suitability for Extensions and Dormers

-If you are considering a rear extension roof, the choice of material is even more critical.
+If you are considering a newly built rear extension, the choice of material is even more critical.
 Extensions are often used as living spaces, kitchens, or home offices where a leak can cause thousands of pounds in internal damage.
-I find that the robust nature of SBS felt provides my clients with much greater peace of mind than a single-ply rubber membrane.
+I find that the robust nature of SBS felt provides my clients with much greater peace of mind than a single-ply membrane.

-My process ensures that every detail, from the firewall transitions to the gutter drips, is handled with precision.
-I personally manage every installation to ensure the torch-on application is flawless, creating a monolithic waterproof envelope that roof rubber simply cannot match for longevity.
+My process ensures that every detail, from the firewall transitions to the rainwater drainage systems, is handled with precision.
+I personally manage every installation to ensure the torch-on application is flawless, creating a monolithic waterproof envelope that simply cannot be matched for longevity.

 Conclusion: Making the Right Investment